 The Evangelical Lutheran Church of America congregation has history going back to 1851, with its existing structure near the Dane County International Airport built in 1899.
 It has Norwegian roots and a membership going back multiple generations.

 NCI-Roberts began the three phase project late last summer.
-Phase one was the construction of a 5,380 square foot one-story building with a floor plan incorporating a vestibule, nursery, warming kitchen with pantry, fellowship space, choir room, fireside room, offices, bathrooms; and rooms for files, mechanicals and storage.
+Phase one was the construction of a 5,830 square foot one-story building with a floor plan incorporating a vestibule, nursery, warming kitchen with pantry, fellowship space, fireside room, offices, bathrooms; and rooms for files, mechanicals and storage.
 Above-window details tie into the original structure’s design.

 “We are proud to help the church recognize its incredible history and continue its growth with this project,” said Jeff Grundahl, owner of NCI-Roberts Construction and parent company JG Development.

-A portion of the existing church constructed in 1964 containing office and education space was demolished, and the bricks from it are being used for repairs.
-The contractor also removed and prepared stained glass windows from the original structure for re-installation, among other efforts to restore and maintain the memories it holds for the congregation.
-The addition connecting the two structures includes a sacristy and organ room.
+Before the church could be moved, an addition constructed in 1964 containing office and education space was demolished.
+Bricks on the church around where the addition had been attached were carefully removed and were used for repairs.
+Prior to demolition, the contractor also removed and prepared stained glass windows for use in the new structure, among other efforts to restore and maintain the memories it holds for the congregation.
+Entry link framing will connect the church to the new structure, and a 658 square foot addition will include a sacristy and organ room.